MartianQXD/QBisim/README.md

 How to run:

-1. Open a Terminal and execute:
+1. Open a Terminal at the same directory and execute:

 ```
 python bisim_concrete.py